mainkoon81/Study-01-Business-Analytics-I-Theory/README.md

   - 5)Validation
   - 6)Presentation/Visualization

+ex> How much electricity capacity does the company need to supply for any given hour tomorrow in a utility company?

 **1) Business Issue Understanding**

-(Q.How much electricity capacity does the company need to supply for any given hour tomorrow in a utility company?)
   - What decisions needs to be made?
   - What information is needed to inform those decisions?
   - What type of analysis can provide the information needed to inform those decisions?
-    - Research: How do we supply the power we need?
+    - >Research: How do we supply the power we need?
-    - Prediction: How much electricity will be demanded in each hour of the day tomorrow?
+    - >Prediction: How much electricity will be demanded in each hour of the day tomorrow?

 **2) Data Understanding**
+  - what data is needed and available?
+  - What are the important characteristics of the data?
+    - >Data Collecting: What factors drives electricity demand tomorrow?

+**3) Data Preparation**